Tree

 </script>

-Custom Leaf Types
+Custom Node Types

-You can define custom leaf types to handle specific data types.
-Create a class that extends TreeLeaf, implement a detect static method that checks for specific properties, and a render method, then register it with Tree.addLeaf().
+You can define custom node types to handle specific data.
+Create a class that extends TreeNode, implement a static detect method, and override renderLabel() and/or getChildren(), then register it with Tree.addNode().

 <k-tree id="customTree"></k-tree>